dreamer2368/uncertain-crs/README.md

 ### Running BOLSIG
+We run BOLSIG simulations with
+- the input files set up in [Set up input files for BOLSIG](#set-up-input-files-for-bolsig)
+- the cross-section files set up in [Generating cross-section samples](#generating-cross-section-samples)

 For a concurrent execution of multiple `BOLSIG+`, we use `flux` framework built in quartz.
 This stage requires the executable `bolsigminus` (or `bolsigminus-linux` for linux) in `bolsig` directory.
 This corresponds to the command in `glow_discharge.flux`: